 - RTSP comes with many of the same limitations as RTMP, in that it’s a legacy protocol that’s slowly dying.

 - Rarely used end to end since it’s not supported by Android or iOS devices.

-- Not as well supported by encoders.
+- Not as widely supported by encoders as RTMP.

 Secure Reliable Transport (SRT) is an open-source technology designed for reliable and low-latency streaming over unpredictable public networks.
 It competes directly with RTMP and RTSP as a first-mile solution but is still being adopted as encoders, decoders, and players add support.
 One interactive use case that SRT proved instrumental for in 2020 was the first virtual NFL draft — ensuring high-quality streaming and operational flexibility from anywhere with an internet connection.

 - Designed for live video transmission across unpredictable public networks.